Transfusion Transformation Symposium and Strategy

 Other Regions

-Poster 1: Perioperative implications of Sickle Cell Disease in neurosurgery and the use of automated red cell exchange as a tool to facilitate time sensitive surgery.
-Poster won prize at the Annual BBTS Conference 2023.
+Perioperative implications of Sickle Cell Disease in neurosurgery and the use of automated red cell exchange as a tool to facilitate time sensitive surgery.
+Won poster prize at BBTS Annual Symposium 2023.

 North West